 We confess that by not engaging, we have stifled love.

-Show us how to listen attentively to, and love our neighbors near and far.
+And to love our neighbors near and far.

 May we know your voice.